the-full-stack/website/docs/llm-bootcamp/index.md

 You'll get:

 - Immediate access to the lecture videos when the course starts
-- Compute credits to help you get your app off the ground
+- Compute credits, including $50 for the OpenAI API, to help you get your app off the ground
+- Developer access to ChatGPT plugins
 - Access to a private Discord, weekly Q&A sessions, and office hours

 !!! question "What do I need to know already?"
     The lectures aim to get anyone with experience programming in Python ready to start building applications that use LLMs.